thinkful-ei-narwhal/Tyler_Sharp_Bookmark_App/README.md

 TO DO:

-Add a filter
+Add filter functionality
-Make the ratings into stars or something fun
+Handle POST/PATCH errors
 CSS